sumn2u/learn-javascript/en/arrays/shift.md

 # Shift

-`shift` deletes the first index of that array and moves all indexes to the left.
+The `shift` method deletes the first index of that array and moves all indexes to the left.
 It changes the original array.
 Here's the syntax for using `shift`:

 ```c
 array.shift();